andrewcbuensalida/electron-react/README.md

 This will start the ChromeDriver.
 Make sure electron development is running, again with
     npm run electron:start
 In another terminal,
-    node AllTests
+    npm run test
 to run all tests.
-To run only one test, go into __test__ folder, then
+To run only one test,
-    node <File name of test>
+    nodemon <File name of test>
 ////////////////////////////////////////////////////
 testing
 https://www.electronjs.org/docs/latest/tutorial/automated-testing